 All DuraLife decking comes with a 25-year limited warranty against staining and fading.
 Their planks are highly resistant to stains and damage.
 The company recommends using warm soapy water and non-bleach dish soap to clean these materials.
 They do not recommend using a pressure washer on decking or railings.

 Dura-Life planks are formed by extrusion, with a co-extruded polypropylene outer shell covering an extruded composite core.
 The surface decking planks are typically installed with hidden fastener strips, with the ends protected by matching fascia boards.Continue to 5 of 8 below.

 Envision Composite Lumber

-Envision decking planks are formed by compression molding, creating solid boards.
 The more expensive product lines include a high-quality shell layer tightly bonded to the core composite layer.
-Depending on the product line, they can be installed either by driving screws or nails through the top face, or by a hidden fastener system.
-Ends can be left uncovered, or can be covered by matching fascia boards.
+Depending on the product line, they can be installed either by driving screws or nails through the top face or a hidden fastener system.
+Ends can be left uncovered or can be covered by matching fascia boards.

 06 of 08